Fractured Titanium "Rib Plates"

 If you have had surgery to repair broken ribs and now have a fractured “rib plate” that is causing pain and discomfort, you should immediately contact Lamothe Law Firm.
 We can help you with the process of determining your recovery rights.

 If your surgeon has advised you to have the broken “rib plate” surgically removed, it is essential that your surgeon and/or your hospital’s pathology department be immediately notified to preserve the broken device.
 Lamothe Law Firm can assist you.

 Contact an Experienced Medical Product Liability Attorney

-Proving that a surgical implant or other medical device is defective is complicated, requiring thorough investigation, consultation with biomechanical engineers and other experts, and taking on large corporations and their insurance companies.
+Proving that a medical device is defective can be complicated, requiring thorough investigation, consultation with biomechanical engineers and other experts, and taking on large corporations and their insurance companies.
 There also are time limits for filing suit and circumstances where a rib plate seller might have defenses to a claim.
 Lamothe Law Firm, LLC can assist you in determining the status of your claim.

 If you or someone you love is the victim of a defective titanium “rib plate,” whether a KLS Martin, LP product or one manufactured by another company, you need experienced and courtroom-tested trial lawyers on your side.
 The Attorneys at Lamothe Law Firm, LLP, have represented persons affected by fractured “rib plates” and other defective medical devices.
 Please contact us today for a free consultation to learn how we will fight for you.